McFarlane Push-Pull Controls

 See the Customer Testimonials page for what others say about McFarlane controls.

 Our engine and propeller controls incorporate a number of unique features that make McFarlane Controls the highest quality engine and propeller controls on the market:

-Unlike the controls of our competitors that use plastic, McFarlane control fittings and components are made from anodized aluminum, stainless steel, plated steel, and brass.
-All critical swage connections are metal for continued dependability.
-Our Vernier controls feature locking devices that are precision formed and heat treated in all critical wear areas.
+Unlike the controls of our competitors that use plastic, McFarlane control fittings and components are made from stainless steel, plated steel, anodized aluminum, and brass.
+Our Vernier control locking devices are precision formed and heat treated in critical wear areas.

 A Superior Conduit System

 Our controls have low-friction smoothness and flexibility, even when routed with multiple tight bends.
 Our conduits are made from carbon steel wire, specially formed for increased strength and smooth inside diameter.
 Two of these wires are coiled in tandem for increased tensile strength.
 A Teflon jacket extruded over the coiled housing provides additional strength and wear-resistance.
 A virgin Teflon® liner in the center of the conduit reduces friction and ensures reliable operation.

 Our “pilot friendly” knobs are all compression molded from a reinforced phenolic or a reinforced melamine-phenol resin.
 Unlike the soft injection molded knobs of our competitors, our knobs are hard and thermally stable.
 They’re scratch-resistant and do not deteriorate.
 McFarlane knobs meet the latest F.A.R. requirements for shape and color.